 “That’s a good one, Tommy,” Gretchen said, patting him on the shoulder.
-Papa tried but couldn’t suppress his smile.
+Papa looked like he wanted to smile.

-“Okay, it’s settled, the Avengers versus the Meanies,” papa decreed.
+“Okay, it’s settled, the Avengers versus the Meanies,” Papa declared.
 “Let’s put the Meanies in white uniforms, okay?”

 “Sure, like those bad guys in Star Wars,” Tommy said.
 “Are the Avengers gonna go to war with the Meanies?”